 For many years the only color you would see on a printed circuit board was green.
 Maybe a military influence?
-Today the color of the printed circuit board is only a small part of the consideration for the circuits design.
+The color of the printed circuit board is only a small part of the consideration for the circuit’s design today.

 Liquid PhotoImagible soldermask, commonly called LPI or LPISM is a two component liquid ink that is mixed just prior to application to preserve its shelf life and is a relatively economical product that is designed for either spray, curtain coat or screen print applications.
 The mask is a mixture of solvents and polymers that result in a thin coating that adheres to the varying surfaces of the printed circuit board.
 The mask serves the original intention of soldermasks in general by coating areas of the PCB that do not require any of the various final plating finishes that are available today.